YuchenPersonal/YuchenPersonal.github.io/_posts/2022-05-04-useful-professional-programming-english-expressions.md

 You've got a task.
 You talk to someone who worked on it before.
 He gives you some potential ideas on it.
 You can say: that's a great jumping-off point for us.

 When you are asked by someone who might be the best person to talk to about something: Person A and person B were heavily involved with that, but can't remember if the implementation was farmed out to person C or person B. Tagged them to point you to the right engineer.

+When you want to ask if someone else have capacity to take a look at something: Is anyone on Team A in a place to dig into some XXX?